AFK Meaning: A Fun Guide to Gaming’s Most Popular Status Update

 Using these variations can help you add variety to your responses and keep things interesting

-Here are some common antonyms or related terms that contrast with AFK:
+Here are some common antonyms or related terms that contrast with Away from Keyboard:

 These terms signal availability and readiness for interaction, making them appropriate antonyms for AFK, which implies a temporary absence.